What I loved about the Disney Dream:

 Sign up for the Kids Clubs in Advance

 I recommend you sign up for kids activities before you board the ship, even if you think your kid won't want to go.
 If you don't sign up in advance, you'll be able to sign up at port.
 If there's a line, wait until you get on the ship and go directly to the kids club of your choice.

 Even if you don't have kids, the kids clubs are worth checking out on embarkation day.
 When people find out that you’ve been on a Disney Cruise, you will be asked questions.
 Besides, seeing the Oceaneer Club in person will make you wish you were a kid.
 It’s just really neat.

 One of the COOLEST things about the Oceaneer Club is that it moves to Castaway Cay when the ship stops at at Castaway Cay.
 They have an awesome sand play area, playground, and splash pad.

 If you have tweens (11-14) check out Edge and for the 14 and up, there’s Vibe.
 We were seriously impressed the Oceaneer Club.
 I completely understand why my kids loved it so much.
 If you want an up-to-date run down of the youth activities on all four of the DCL ships, go here.

-The pools are absolutely amazing.
 The Disney Dream has the Aqua Duck which is a waterslide that goes around the ship.
 You slide around the ship in a clear tube and you can get a look at the pool deck and the ocean as you zip along.
-I recommend getting in line for the Aqua Duck as soon as you get on the ship (yep, wear swimsuits under your clothes and pack dry clothes in a day bag), first thing in the mornings and on port days.
+I recommend getting in line for the Aqua Duck as soon as you get on the ship (yep, wear swimsuits under your clothes and pack dry clothes in a day bag) and first thing in the mornings and on port days.
 We rode on a port day when many of the passengers were ashore and waited about 20 minutes to ride.
 Worth it, though.